yaya2devops/aws-cloud-project-bootcamp/_docs/assets/README.md

-# Project Librairy
+# Creative Compilation

-This image depicts the initial project-goal deliverable:
+The asset below illustrates the initial deliverable that the project aims to achieve.

 <img src="GOAL.png">